2019 Tonga measles outbreak: Vaccine hesitancy

 The outbreak has been attributed to a sharp drop in measles vaccination in Samoa from the previous year, following an incident in 2018 when two infants died in Samoa shortly after receiving measles vaccinations, which led the country to suspend its measles vaccination program.
 The reason for the two infants' deaths was incorrect preparation of the vaccine by two nurses who mixed vaccine powder with expired anaesthetic.
 The nurses responsible were sentenced to 5 years in prison with manslaughter charges and Samoa began arresting anti-vaccination advocates.
-The United States' Centers of Disease Control sent representatives to Samoa, Tonga, and Fiji to coordinate vaccine efforts and combate vaccine misinformation.
+The United States' Centers for Disease Control sent representatives to Samoa, Tonga, and Fiji to coordinate vaccine efforts and combate vaccine misinformation.

 Government response

 Ministry of Health chief executive, Siale ‘Akau’ola, said more than 12,000 people had been re-vaccinated.
-This vaccination program targeted school children and 6-11 month-old infants.
-A second vaccination program was conducted in February 2020, targeting children ages 1–9 years old.
+This vaccination program targeted school children and 6-to 11-month-old infants.
+A second vaccination program was conducted in February 2020, targeting children aged 1–9 years old.
 The vaccination rate in Tonga was over 90% which might stem the infection rates seen in Samoa and New Zealand.
 In November, 2019, the Tongan Minister of Education shut down all primary schools until the beginning of 2020.